when was camera invented

 In 1816, Joseph Nicéphore Niépce invented the “Camera Obscura” in France.
 The word “Obscura” is a Spanish word meaning “Dark”.
 This camera invention marked a turning point in human history by setting the stage for another era of visual documentation.
 The history of photography dates back to the early 19th century when the first camera was invented.

 Cameras are essential in our daily lives.
 With the help of a camera or an optical device, images can be stored internally, sent to another place, or used for both.
-These graphics could be still images from a movie or a simple photo.
+These graphics could still be images from a movie or a simple photo.

 What is a Camera?